 The water in the toilet bowl will then overflow, and it can cause costly damage to floors in the bathroom and beyond – and a nauseating clean up job.

 Let it sit to see if the water level drops.
 You may want to try dislodging the clog with a plunger when the water in the toilet bowl gets low enough that you won’t splash any of it out.
 Have a plastic bag or bucket handy to carry the dirty plunger out of the house.
+As embarrassing as these situations can be, sometimes a professional is required.
+Never shy away from hiring a professional plumbing service to unclog your toilet if you need it.
+They’ve seen worse.

 5. Running Toilet